Every time you brew your espresso with a lever coffee machine, do you wonder how best to recycle the grounds?

 This treatment gives the fabrics an ivory colour, which is very beautiful to look at.
 Our grandmothers also used it for wedding dresses, and as an alternative to coffee, they also used tea.

 To achieve the right colour tone, simply boil tea bags or coffee grounds in water and dip the garments in it until the water has cooled completely.
 After dying the fabric, the water must be salted coarsely in order to preserve the colour.
 A crucial safety measure is to wash the item in cold water and avoid drying it in direct sunlight.

-As a fertiliser for carrots, flowers and mushrooms.
+As a fertiliser for carrots, flowers, and mushrooms.

 If you combine coffee grounds with carrot seeds, you will see that you get healthy and robust seedlings.
 Be careful not to use it with ripe carrots, that would be a waste!